Goodyear forays into automotive lubricants segment in India | Business

 The company's lubricants product portfolio would cater to all kinds of vehicles, including commercial and passenger vehicles and two wheelers.
 The product line would include greases, brake fluid, transmission oil, tractor oil, diesel exhaust fluid, gear oil and hydraulic oils.

 While Goodyear would provide research and development (R&D) support, Gurgaon-based Assurance International would look after manufacturing, marketing and distribution.
 It will also provide after-sales assistance to consumers.
-Goodyear India Country Head Sales and Marketing Sanjay Sharma told PTI that the company decided to enter the Indian market as it is among the top three in terms of automotive lubricant consumption globally.
+Assurance International-Goodyear Lubricants Country Head (Sales, Marketing and Operations) Sanjay Sharma told PTI that the company decided to enter the Indian market as it is among the top three in terms of automotive lubricant consumption globally.

 "If you look at top three countries globally in terms of lubricant consumption, it is the US, China and India," he noted.
 Sharma said the company would like to focus on the after-market segment in the first phase.